-3.6 Soil Ni desorption as affected by Si application levels and biochars
+3.6 Ni desorption in soil as affected by Si application levels and biochars

-The cumulative soil Ni desorption (extracted by DTPA) as a function of time are shown in Figure 6.
-The release of Ni from the soil initially proceeded at a much higher rate during the first hour, and then proceeded at a much slower rate during the next 24 hours, as illustrated by the trendline in Figure 6.
-This two-stage process of releasing heavy metals from soil has also been reported by other researchers (Sajadi Tabar and Jalali, 2013; Boostani et al., 2023a).
-It is likely that the first stage of release is related to forms of Ni that are less strongly attached to soil particles, including WsEx and Car, while the second stage of desorption is likely from fractions of Ni with less bioavailability, such as FeOx and Res (Saffari et al., 2015).
-In general, the amount of soil Ni desorption was reduced by addition of biochars and Si levels (Fig. 6).
-In addition, the effects of biochars produced at the higher pyrolysis temperature (500 °C) on reducing soil Ni release was more than those generated at the lower pyrolysis temperature (300 °C).
-The highest amount of soil Ni release was due to the control (CS0: without biochar and Si application) (37.84 mg Ni kg-1 soil) while the lowest was observed in the combined application of SM500 and S2 (31.13 mg Ni kg-1 soil) treatment.
+The cumulative Ni desorption (extracted by DTPA) in the soil as a function of time are shown in Figure 6.
+The release of Ni from the soil initially proceeded at a much higher rate during the first hour, and then proceeded at a much slower rate during the next 24 hours, as illustrated by the trend-line in Figure 6.
+This two-stage process of releasing heavy metals from soil has also been reported by other researchers (Sajadi Tabar and Jalali, 2013; Boostani et al., 2023b).
+It is likely that the first stage of Ni release is related to forms that are less strongly attached to soil particles, including WsEx and Car, while the second stage of Ni desorption is likely from soil chemical fractions with less bioavailability, such as FeOx and Res (Saffari et al., 2015).
+In general, the amount of Ni desorption in the soil was reduced by addition of biochars and Si levels (Fig. 6).
+In addition, the effects of biochars produced at the higher pyrolysis temperature (500 °C) on reducing Ni release was more than those generated at the lower pyrolysis temperature (300 °C) in the soil.
+The highest amount of Ni release was due to the control (CS0: without biochar and Si application) (37.84 mg Ni kg-1 soil) while the lowest was observed in the combined application of SM500 and S2 (31.13 mg Ni kg-1 soil) treatment.

 Fig. 6.
-Cumulative soil Ni desorption (extracted by DTPA) (mg kg-1) as affected by different treatments.
-Notes: C, control; SM300, sheep manure biochar produced at $300^{\circ}$ C; SM500, sheep manure biochar produced at $500^{\circ}$ C; RH300, rice husk biochar produced at $300^{\circ}$ C; RH500, rice husk biochar produced at $500^{\circ}$ C; S0, without Si addition; S1, application of 250 mg Si kg-1 soil; S2, application of 500 mg Si kg-1 soil.
+Cumulative Ni desorption (extracted by DTPA) (mg kg-1) in the soil as affected by different treatments.
+Notes: C, control; SM300, sheep manure biochar produced at 300°C; SM500, sheep manure biochar produced at 500°C; RH300, rice husk biochar produced at 300°C; RH500, rice husk biochar produced at 500°C; S0, without Si addition; S1, application of 250 mg Si kg-1 soil; S2, application of 500 mg Si kg-1 soil.